 Venice is a city of reflections and mirages, a place of romance and exquisite beauty.
 Three luxurious nights in Venice is the perfect length of time to indulge in the best luxury experiences on offer.

 There are only two ways to get around Venice – by boat or by foot.
 You will find romance here as you stroll through the maze of streets and take a gondola ride down quiet canals .
 Your time in Venice will be filled with luxurious amenities and experiences that only this unique city can offer.

 Florence to Venice by Train

-ItaliaRail is the website I use to book my train tickets, and with low fares starting at 32€ per person, you can easily see why this form of transport is so popular.
+ItaliaRail is the website I use to book my Italy train tickets.
+They offer low fares starting at 32€ per person and you can easily see why this form of transport is so popular.
 I recommend having your camera ready, as you travel the two hour train journey from Florence to Venice.
 You will want to capture the valleys, vineyards, and other mesmerizing sights out your window.
 Of course, you can sleep during the train ride, which will allow you to be wide awake and feel refreshed, but you may miss a great photo opportunity.

 Photography credits Aman